Theory of Purna Buddhism

-In this second model of Purna Buddhism (Complete Buddhism), the first Way is the Vehicle of humanity, which is the Way for the ordinary beings with no training in the Spiritual Path, the second Way is the Vehicle of the gods, which is a metaphysical and religious Path, the third Way is the Vehicle of the disciple, which is the Path of those who wish to become a Free Being (Arhat), the fourth Way is the Vehicle of the solitary or silent Buddha, which is the Path of those who seek to achieve the Awakening (Bodhi) only for themselves, the fifth Way is the Vehicle of the Enlightened Being, which is the Path of those who wish to attain the Cure (Nirvana) of all the others.
+In this second model of Purna Buddhism (Complete or Integral Buddhism), the first Way is the Vehicle of humanity, which is the Way for the common beings with no training in the Spiritual Path, the second Way is the Vehicle of the gods, which is a metaphysical and religious Path, the third Way is the Vehicle of the disciple, which is the Path of those who wish to become a Free Being (Arhat), the fourth Way is the Vehicle of the solitary or silent Buddha, which is the Path of those who seek to achieve the Awakening (Bodhi) only for themselves, the fifth Way is the Vehicle of the Enlightened Being, which is the Path of those who wish to attain the Cure (Nirvana) of all the others.

 - Ren tian diyu yinyuan (teachings of human being, of heaven, of hell and of causality)

 - Zhangui Miecui (extinction of sin by repentance)

 In this model Maitriyana would be a Sixth Vehicle.